ADOPTION FEE & WHAT IT COVERS

 Today’s shelters are filled with cats that require forever homes.
 When you adopt two cats at the same time, you are not only taking the steps to keep both cats healthy and happy, but you are also lessening the financial strain and challenges adoption centers face on a daily basis to provide for their welfare.

 You benefit from the love and companionship of two cats, and your local shelter can utilize its time and resources more effectively.
-But in the end, you are also providing a forever home, and that’s the most important thing.
+But in the end, you are also providing a furever home, and that’s the most important thing.

 Congratulations on the newest addition to your family!